Only 480€ per week!

 Coihueco is known for their wood carvings and loom weaving, as well as their Festival of Creole Roots, which revives many folkloric traditions!

 Your new home will be in a dormitory at a local school in Coihueco, central Chile.
 The accommodation has a communal area where you can eat, relax, meet fellow participants and use the free Wifi.
+During the school holidays December – March) and (Jun – Jul), the school dormitory will be closed so your new accommodation will be at a nearby home having access to the same amenities and food arrangements.

 All the meals served inside the accommodation will be typically Chilean, including rice dishes, potatoes, beans, meat, sandwiches and vegetables.
 Water, coffee and tea are available all day long.